JaswanthTattikota/Math_formula_extractor/README.md

  # **Math Formula Extractor**

 This app extracts mathematical formulae from images using the Gemini-Pro-Vision AI model and converts them into LaTeX code.
 The LaTeX code can then be downloaded by clicking the <b>Download LaTeX File</b> button.
+The website is hosted in Streamlit Community Cloud.

  ## **Features**

--Upload images containing mathematical formulas (JPEG, PNG, or JPG formats).
+-Upload images containing mathematical formulae (JPEG, PNG, or JPG formats).

--Extract formulas using AI and display them in both text and LaTeX format.
+-Extract formulae using AI and display them in both text and LaTeX format.

--Download the extracted formulas as a LaTeX file for further use.
+-Download the extracted formulae as a LaTeX file for further use.

-Here is the demo of the website: https://math-formula-extractor-from-image.streamlit.app/
+Here is the hosted website's link: https://math-formula-extractor-from-image.streamlit.app/

 ## Technologies Used: